astronomer/docs/astro/first-dag-onboarding.md

 ## Step 5: Run your first DAG on Astro

-When you create your project and deploy it to Astro, it automatically creates a new Deployment and makes a private GitHub repository in your account with the template that you selected.
+When you create your project and deploy it to Astro, this automatically creates a new Deployment and makes a private GitHub repository in your account with the template that you selected.
 Then, you can open Airflow and run your DAG.

 Newly-deployed DAGs are paused by default and will not start running automatically.
 To run one of the example DAGs in your Astro project according to its schedule, you must unpause it from the Airflow UI hosted on your Deployment.